sagarthapa25/spaceInfo/README.md

 ## Design patterns
 In this project MVVM design pattren is used as it helps to keep the code organized.
 Furthermore the project is build in such a way it can be scaled easily if project grows.
-Model and